groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 Some apps have other needs, though:

-- An app that wants to enforce **database invariants** must not allow views to perform any kind of database writes.
-Such invariants are an important part of application safety, as described in the [GRDB Concurrency Guide](https://swiftpackageindex.com/groue/grdb.swift/documentation/grdb/concurrency).
+- An app that wants to enforce **database invariants** must not allow views to perform arbitrary database writes.
+Database invariants are an important part of application safety, as described in the [GRDB Concurrency Guide](https://swiftpackageindex.com/groue/grdb.swift/documentation/grdb/concurrency).
 - An app that connects to **multiple databases** and wants to use the `@Query` property wrapper has to specify which database a `@Query` connects to.

 We will address those needs below.

 ## Removing write access from a DatabaseContext

-An application controls the `DatabaseContext` that is present in the SwiftUI environment.
-It is read-only if it is created with the ``DatabaseContext/readOnly(_:)`` factory method, even its underlying database connection can write.
+An application controls the ``DatabaseContext`` that is present in the SwiftUI environment.
+It is read-only if it is created with the ``DatabaseContext/readOnly(_:)`` factory method, even if its underlying database connection can write.

 ```swift
 import GRDBQuery